Roads in Kerala: Six-laning of National Highways in Kerala

 Bharatmala Pariyojana has identified 418 km of national highway and State highway stretches in Kerala.
 Keeping in view a futuristic approach, it has been decided that the land for any 4/6-lane highway road will be acquired with a right of way (RoW) of 60 m irrespective of the width of the carriageway.

 Kerala has not been allocated Greenfield 8-lane access-controlled expressways like other south Indian states as part of Bharatmala Pariyojana, as many brownfield projects of NHDP projects have still not started.

 The Palakkad—Thrissur—Kochi stretch of NH 544 is a part of North-South and East-West Corridor of the Indian highway system.
 Due to the previous land acquisition crisis, NHAI had also stopped the feasibility study of the project under NHDP–Phase-III scheme in the stretch of NH 66 earlier, but has begun again after the strict demand of present Chief Minister.
-There was a proposal for construction of standalone ring road/bypasses around Tiruvananthapuram City under NHDP Phase VII.
+There was a proposal for construction of standalone ring road/bypasses around Thiruvananthapuram City under NHDP Phase VII.